ga-wdi-lessons/mongoose-intro/readme.md

 ## Mongoose Schema & Models (10 min)

-What is a Mongoose Schema?
+**What is a Mongoose Schema?**

->MongoDB has a flexible schema that allows for variability between different documents in the same collection.
+* Everything in Mongoose starts with a Schema!

->This is be used to define attributes for our documents
+* Schemas are used to define attributes and structure for our documents

+* Each Schema maps to a MongoDB collection and defines the shape of the documents within that collection

 Mongoose Schema Example: